Secondary Reality (Alternative facts in natural foods marketing)

 Healthy fats are okay.
 Forget about the old adage that says “fats make you fat.”
 The pendulum is swinging the other direction right now, and many companies are using the term “healthy fats” in their product claims.
 The FDA’s not buying it, and it’s highly debatable in the scientific community, but that doesn’t matter.
 Consumers are buying it.
 Just look at the sales of coconut oil.

 Beware… Those trends are fickle.
 All it takes is one high-profile “scientific” study to discredit your main ingredient and doom your entire product line.
+You need more than just superfood ingredients.

 Here’s the real truth behind ingredients for the supplements industry: Companies that market those ingredients routinely accept anything more than 50% success rate in initial clinical trials.
 So in other words… even if the ingredient is only effective half the time, it’s still commercially viable.